jensonp/project-steam-engine/backend-deep-dive-fixed.md

 app.use(express.json());
 ```

 `cors()` is invoked immediately (not deferred) and returns a middleware function `(req, res, next) => void`.
 This function is pushed onto the application's middleware stack.
-When a request arrives, Express walks the stack top-to-bottom. `cors()` inspects the request's `Origin` header and, if present, sets `Access-Control-Allow-Origin`, `Access-Control-Allow-Methods`, and `Access-Control-Allow-Headers` on the response.
+When a request arrives, Express walks the stack top-to-bottom. `cors()` inspects the request's `Origin` header and, if present, sets `Access-​Control-​Allow-​Origin`, `Access-​Control-​Allow-​Methods`, and `Access-​Control-​Allow-​Headers` on the response.
 For `OPTIONS` preflight requests, it responds immediately with 204 (no content) and terminates the middleware chain.

-`express.json()` is a built-in middleware (added in Express 4.16).
-It checks the `Content-Type` header; if it matches `application/json`, it reads the full request body from the stream, parses it with `JSON.parse()`, and assigns the result to `req.body`.
-If the body is not valid JSON, it calls `next(err)` with a `SyntaxError`, which propagates to the error handler.
+`express.​json()` is a built-in middleware (added in Express 4.16).
+It checks the `Content-​Type` header; if it matches `application/​json`, it reads the full request body from the stream, parses it with `JSON.​parse()`, and assigns the result to `req.​body`.
+If the body is not valid JSON, it calls `next(err)` with a `Syntax​Error`, which propagates to the error handler.

 **Step 5 — Router mounting (lines 23–26)**: